askanium/recruitment-dapp/README.md

 As a candidate, you can apply to as many opened job offers as you wish.

+Depending on the size of the file you are uploading, it may take a while, as the call to IPFS is made through an Infura node.

 ### Managing Applicants

 Switch back to the owner account of a company and navigate to the job offer